Lux-AI-Challenge/Lux-Design-S1/kits/README.md

 The annotation object lets you create annotation commands that show up on the visualizer when debug mode is turned on.
 Note that these commands are stripped by competition servers but are available to see when running matches locally.

-**Methods**
+Methods

 - `circle(x: int, y: int) -> str` - returns the draw circle annotation action.
-Will draw a unit sized circle on the visualizer at the current turn centered at the cell at the given x, y coordinates
+Will draw a unit sized circle on the visualizer at the current turn centered at the Cell at the given x, y coordinates

 - `x(x: int, y: int) -> str` - returns the draw X annotation action.
-Will draw a unit sized X on the visualizer at the current turn centered at the cell at the given x, y coordinates
+Will draw a unit sized X on the visualizer at the current turn centered at the Cell at the given x, y coordinates

-- `line(x1: int, y1: int, x2: int, y2: int)` - returns the draw line annotation action.
-Will draw a line from the center of the cell at (x1, y1) to the center of the cell at (x2, y2).
+- `line(x1: int, y1: int, x2: int, y2: int) -> str` - returns the draw line annotation action.
+Will draw a line from the center of the Cell at (x1, y1) to the center of the Cell at (x2, y2).

 Note that all of these will be colored according to the team that created the annotation (blue or orange)

 ### <u>GameConstants</u>

-This will contain constants on all game parameters like the max turns, the light upkeep of city tiles etc.
+This will contain constants on all game parameters like the max turns, the light upkeep of CityTiles etc.

 If there are any changes to the starter kits, typically only this object will change.